scarabdesign/EmailClientProof/README.md

 This will require you to authenticate against the SMTP server you are using (Gmail, for example), as the local mail host won't be running.

-CD to the directory `EmailClient.Emailing` and run the following command:
+CD to the directory `EmailClient.Emailing/bin/Debug/net9.0` and run the following command:

 ```bash
 ./EmailClient.Mailing.exe [from/username] [password] [host] [port] [to] [subject] [body]